 back in its place), explore the nooks and crannies of the woods.

 Adults – even if this makes you squeamish, let the girls have fun

-exploring, it’s always amazing what they’ll unearth.
-And I promise
+exploring.
+It’s always amazing what they’ll unearth.
+And we promise

 most of the bugs at camp are harmless!

 Sound Hike: Hear and identify all sounds heard along the way.

 Homes Hike: Look for nature’s homes, like nests, holes, spider

 webs (but make sure not to disturb them!).

 Shadow Walk: Walk only in the shadows.
 This may require some jumping!

 Fit on a Penny: Bring a penny for each girl.
 During the hike,